-That is one way to get a superstar writer.
+That is one way to get a superstar content writer.

-Another legit way of finding amazing writers is to post in a top job board.
+Another legit way of finding amazing writers is to post on a top job board.

 In my opinion, the best job board to get a fine array of quality writers coming to you is the one found on Problogger.